-- At this time, the laptop keyboard will light up, the laptop will restart many times, and in the end the ASUS logo boot audio sound will be chime.
+- At this time, the laptop keyboard will light up, the laptop will restart many times, and in the end, the ASUS logo boot audio sound will chime.
 The chime indicates that the BIOS has been reset.

 - If it didn’t work, repeat the steps above.

 ASUS security team accepts this and will improve the BIOS design in the future.
-Hopefully this can bring improvements to other laptop maker.
+Hopefully, this can bring improvements to other laptop makers.

 If there are friends and colleagues who use this ASUS ROG GM501GS,